 WHERE IS THE BEST PLACE to sell your vintage steel kitchen cabinets?
 As a follow up to my post on how much your metal cabinets may be worth, here is an outline of where and how you can sell them.
-Update: A reader analyzed selling prices in 2010, and we published her research here.

 WHERE IS THE BEST PLACE TO BUY vintage steel kitchen cabinets?
 Take these tips in reverse!

 The market for these cabinets is generally going to be very local.
 People will want to come look at them before they buy and to be sure, it will be a lot cheaper if they can pick them up rather than having to arrange for a moving company.
 But, “local” actually means “within driving distance” for someone who wants to buy a set of steel kitchen cabinets.
 So your marketing and outreach should really extend…3 or 4 hours in a circle around where you live, although I know of folks who have driven further to buy particular brand cabinets they need.

 - Craigslist is probably the most common source for cabinet listings when you take into account the entire U.S. — and it’s crafted to serve your local market, which is important when selling huge items like kitchen cabinets.
 I think they will only let you list in one city, and if that is their rule, you should abide by it.
 TIP: Use aggregators such as searchtempest to search craigslist into your larger region or even nationally.
 Take note: Play around with your keywords.
 For example, instead of searching steel kitchen cabinets, search metal kitchen cabinets or vintage kitchen cabinets or of course, by name/brand

 - Facebook Marketplace — newer to the scene, I like this source because it’s easy to search, easy to see photos and I think the listings are presented to you based on the locations closest to where Facebook thinks you are.